AAlab1819/NadyaAlimin-01082170020/Weak01-Intro/readme.md

 If the result of the yellow/blue is negative ( < 0 ), then the number of crystal needed is equal to zero.

 We calculated the required crystal needed separatelly and sum to get the number of crystals that Grisha should acquire.
-(note : I use `long long` to declare variables because Codeforces tests the program using really long numbers, so that the operating system can allocates memory.

 [submission](http://codeforces.com/contest/912/submission/42490294)